In a Handbag, Darkly

 A science fiction comedy-drama in the same literary satire space as my stage plays, in which classic speculative fiction writers go on time travelling adventures and take over at least one third of one planet.
 The complete first season is now available.

-An upcoming comedy-horror anthology based on Bitter Karella's Hugo-nominated social-media based microfiction The Midnight Pals (content note: NSFW language), which I'm writing and producing in close collaboration with its creator.
-Versions of famous living and dead horror authors gather around a campfire to tell their stories in the style of '90s teen anthology Are You Afraid of the Dark?
-A season of (at least) nine episodes is in production, planned for release in late 2023.
-Using the existing characters from the microfiction, I'm writing and editing episode scripts in close collaboration with the series creator; casting, directing and providing feedback to voice actors; editing and producing the final audio; and composing and recording music.
+An upcoming comedy-horror anthology based on Bitter Karella's Hugo-nominated social-media based microfiction The Midnight Pals (content note: NSFW language).
+Versions of famous living and dead horror authors gather around a campfire to tell their stories.
+A season of (at least) eight episodes is in production, planned for release in late 2023.
+I'm writing and editing episode scripts in close collaboration with the series creator; casting, directing and providing feedback to voice actors (6 main cast, plus a guest cast of 20+ over the season); editing and producing the final audio; and composing and recording music.